xeokit/sdk/PAPER.md

 * The important design principle is that we preserve the source data.
 As long as we have metadata (explicit or inferred) describing the coordinate system a model was authored in, xeokit can reconcile multiple coordinate systems transparently and render them together in a single, coherent scene.

+## Dynamically Editable Scene Models

+* In xeokit V3, the scene is designed to be fully dynamic and editable at runtime.
+You can create, modify, and delete objects, meshes, geometries, materials, and transforms on the fly.
+As we do this, the viewer automatically reacts to these changes and updates the rendered view accordingly.
+In conjunction to pre-allocated data textures, this allows for streaming since the allocation overhead is minimized.

 ## Handle Error Conditions Explicitly Using Monads